Nicholas-Gregory/BibleCompare/README.md

 # BibleCompare
-An app for comparing the Bible across different languages and translations.
+An app for comparing the Bible across different languages and translations, for bible and language scholars.
 Uses [scripture.api.bible](https://scripture.api.bible/).